conda-incubator/ensureconda/README.md

   Ensures that a conda/mamba is installed.

 Options:
-  --mamba / --no-mamba            Search for mamba --micromamba / --no-micromamba  Search for mamba/micromamba, Install if not
+  --mamba / --no-mamba            search for mamba --micromamba / --no-micromamba  search for micromamba, install if not
                                   present

-  --conda / --no-conda            Search for conda --conda-exe / --no-conda-exe    Search for conda.exe / conda-standalone,
+  --conda / --no-conda            search for conda --conda-exe / --no-conda-exe    search for conda.exe / conda-standalone,
                                   install if not present

-  --no-install
+  --no-install                    don't install conda/mamba if no version can
+                                  be discovered

+  --min-conda-version VERSIONNUMBER
+                                  minimum version of conda to accept (defaults to 4.8.2)

+  --min-mamba-version VERSIONNUMBER
+                                  minimum version of mamba/micromamba to
+                                  accept (defaults to 0.7.3)

+  --help                          Show this message and exit.
 ```